CUSTOM MOULDED INSOLES

 What shoes to get ?

 High or low profile?
-Here is an important questions to answer.
+Here is an important question to answer.
 On a hilly walk, high boots which surrounding and maintaining your ankles will be safer.
 Not only to protect your malleolus from the environment but also to stabilize your rearfoot and prevent sprains and strains.

 Orthotics: One pair is enough!